ganbatte8/http-server/readme.md

 Additionally, most HTTP headers are not required to be in a specific order, which means you can't predict which one will come next.
 Performance overhead is probably even worse for HTML/CSS/JS: It all has to go through the network and has to be reinterpreted.
-The fact that the web pioneers decided to use this format, which is inefficient for computers and inconvenient for programmers, seems a little ridiculous and unbelievable given how much slower hardware used to be back then, but it is what web programmers have to work with, and what a billion users have to put up with.
+The fact that the web pioneers decided to use this format, which is inefficient for computers and inconvenient for programmers, seems a little ridiculous and unbelievable considering how much slower hardware used to be back then, but it is what web programmers have to work with, and what a billion users have to put up with.